 imagehike When the weather allows, I love going to the mountains for a hike (the Alps are amazing, but also the Apennines have beautiful landscapes!)

-I also enjoy (nature) photography and a good tennis match.
+I also enjoy (nature) photography, a good tennis match, and cooking (trying to reproduce my mother’s recipes).